18F/join.tts.gsa.gov/positions/PIF-Director.md

   - Establish PIF’s vision, strategic direction, objectives, and goals.
     - Monitor and sequence the timing of key program milestones.
     - Design, implement, and iterate on performance measures linking PIF’s operations to its broader goals and objectives.
-    - Establish a sustainable business model for PIF that ensures cost recoverability.
+    - Establish a sustainable business model for PIF that ensures cost-recoverability.
     - Develop innovative approaches and alternative solutions to sticky, strategic problems involving policy, process, and technology within the federal government.
     - Establish individual performance goals and outline staffing needs.
     - Lead and oversee program needs and resources.
   - Build and maintain relationships with other federal agencies, top agency management, municipal and state agencies, and subject matter experts spanning public and private sectors.
     - Regularly collaborate with federal agencies on projects, policies, and initiatives.
     - Navigate complex bureaucracy, build coalitions, and lead stakeholders with disparate views through change.
-    - Brief GSA officials, top agency management, and other senior government officials regarding PIF strategies and initiatives with government wide impact.
+    - Brief GSA officials, top agency management, and other senior government officials regarding PIF strategies and initiatives with government-wide impact.
     - Build program reputation through consistent voice and vision: Attend and speak at conferences and events.
 Contribute to articles, newsletters, and other publications to highlight PIF initiatives.
     - Provide thought leadership and expertise on innovative approaches to government modernization to federal agency officials, public and private industry executives, Congressional representatives, and public media outlets.
   - Lead, manage, and mentor PIF personnel with a focus on sustaining and developing a healthy workplace culture.
     - Encourage teamwork and a collaborative approach to problem solving.
     - Lead and mentor PIF’s direct report supervisors and provide coaching and mentorship to fellows.
-    - Foster employee development through empowerment, two way communication, and facilitating cooperation and partnership.
+    - Foster employee development through empowerment, two-way communication, and facilitating cooperation and partnership.
     - Drive recruitment efforts for PIF cohorts and further diversity by ensuring equal opportunity in recruitment, selection, training, awards, and assignments.
     - Demonstrate a personal commitment to diversity, equity, and inclusion (DE&I) objectives and efforts.
-    - Strengthen and develop commitment from PIF staff and organizational leadership for culture driven efforts.
+    - Strengthen and develop commitment from PIF staff and organizational leadership for culture-driven efforts.
 # If there are any info sessions associated with this position, list them here.
 # Each info session needs three pieces of information: the link, the date, and
 # the time.
 See the placeholder below for an example of how to add an info